UnityFoundation-io/Libre311/app/README.md

 For example, `mysql:mysql-connector-java:8.0.31,com.google.cloud.sql:mysql-socket-factory-connector-j-8:1.7.2`.

 #### Object Storage
-In the context of the We Move application, Google Object Storage is used to store images uploaded by an end user when creating a Service Request (aka an Issue).
+In the context of the Libre311 application, Google Object Storage is used to store images uploaded by an end user when creating a Service Request (aka an Issue).
 The client code that interacts with the Object Storage service is a singleton object generated from the class `app/src/main/java/app/service/storage/StorageService.java`.